data301-2020-winter1/course-project-solo_202/data/processed/README.md

 # Processed
-The processed data will be stored here, ready for analysic.
+The processed data will be stored here, ready for analysis.